 Waves open up the season Friday, Feb.
 17 as they host Oklahoma at 2 p.m.
 PT.

-A Southern California native with 18 years of collegiate coaching experience, Jon Strauss is at the start of his fifth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
+A Southern California native with over 20 years of collegiate coaching experience, Jon Strauss is now in his sixth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
 He was named to this position in the summer of 2009.